TSO932/AoC/README.md

 On day 8, I changed to https://rextester.com/l/fsharp_online_compiler so I could make use of F# 4.0 features.

 https://www.jdoodle.com/compile-fsharp-online/ is an alternative.

+Day 10 Part 2 was run in VS Code to avoid timeouts.
+Runing with Microsoft .NET Core SDK 3.0.100

+Day 12 Part 2 took a shortcut at the end and used https://www.calculatorsoup.com/calculators/math/lcm.php to calculate the lowest common multiple of the answers (one for each dimension).